|Course Number:||EDU 6710 CFS1 (graduate) EDU 4710 CFS4 (undergraduate)|

-Texts not included in course tuition.
+Required texts are not included in the course tuition.

 Executive Function in the Classroom: Practical Strategies for Improving Performance and Enhancing Skills for All Students, 1st Edition by Christopher Kaufman Ph.D.

-Bright Kids Who Can’t Keep Up by Ellen Braaten, Ph.D. and Brian Willoughby, Ph.D.
+Bright Kids Who Can’t Keep Up by Ellen Braaten, Ph.D. and Brian Willoughby, Ph.D